xsebek/karel/README.md

 This project is released under GNU GPLv3 (or later) license in hopes that it will be useful.
-You are encouraged to share this *freely* and can even sell it provided everyone will still be able to read and modify the source code, just like you are and keeps the license. :wink:
+You are encouraged to share this *freely* and can even sell it provided everyone will still be able to read and modify the source code (just like you are) and keeps the license. :wink: